Distinguishing autistic-like behaviors from Autism Spectrum Disorder

 The first step in treatment is to make the proper diagnosis: management follows.

-The “abundance of caution” and “watchful observation” I recommend in children with Hyperlexia III does not preclude intervention and treatment while the “natural history” of the disorder separates out Hyperlexia III from Autistic Disorder.
-Speech and Language treatment to deal with the speech and comprehension problems, Occupational Therapy to deal with some of the sensory and social isolation issues, and ABA intervention to deal with some of the ritual issues, for example, can all help with the “autistic-like” symptoms just as they do in those children with actual Autistic Disorder.
-Several parents who had inquired on this site about their child with accelerated, savant-like precocious reading ability, obtained considerable help, and relief, when, in those particular instances, the diagnostic and treatment approaches consistent with the above were followed.
-That then was an especially grateful group of parents their when their hyperlexic child, as it turned out, was in group III above with “autistic-like” symptoms rather than Autistic Disorder.
+The “abundance of caution” and “watchful observation” I recommend in children with hyperlexia III does not preclude intervention and treatment while the “natural history” of the disorder separates out hyperlexia III from autism spectrum disorder.
+Speech and language treatment to deal with the speech and comprehension problems, occupational therapy to deal with some of the sensory and social isolation issues, and ABA intervention to deal with some of the ritual issues, for example, can all help with the “autistic-like” symptoms just as they do in those children with actual autism spectrum disorder.
+Several parents who had inquired about their child with accelerated, savant-like precocious reading ability, obtained considerable help, and relief, when, in those particular instances, the diagnostic and treatment approaches consistent with the above were followed.
+That was an especially grateful group of parents when their hyperlexic child, as it turned out, was in group III above with “autistic-like” symptoms rather than autism spectrum disorder.

 But the “abundance of caution” works in the other direction as well.
-Just as there is risk in making false positive diagnoses of Autistic Disorder in children with Hyperlexia III, there is also the risk of giving false hope in those instances where the hyperlexia is indeed a part of an Autistic Spectrum Disorder.
-My answer to both those risks: Careful, comprehensive evaluation by skilled clinicians knowledgeable about both Autistic Disorder and what I have come to call Hyperlexia II and III.
-From such an informed consultation equally informed intervention strategies will emerge whatever the correct diagnosis.
+Just as there is risk in making false positive diagnoses of autism spectrum disorder in children with hyperlexia III, there is also the risk of giving false hope in those instances where the hyperlexia is indeed a part of autism spectrum disorder.
+My answer to both those risks: careful, comprehensive evaluation by skilled clinicians knowledgeable about both autism spectrum disorder and what I have come to call hyperlexia II and III.
+From such an informed consultation equally informed intervention strategies will emerge, whatever the correct diagnosis.

-From my correspondence with parents in both Hyperlexia II and III groups, I found that even those parents in group II whose children did have Autistic Disorder in which hyperlexia was a presenting sign or symptom, were also helped, and relieved, when directed to knowledgeable treatment resources in their community.
+From my correspondence with parents in both hyperlexia II and III groups, I found that even those parents in group II whose children did have autism spectrum disorder in which hyperlexia was a presenting sign or symptom, were also helped, and relieved, when directed to knowledgeable treatment resources in their community.
 Hopefully, as the literature continues to evolve on hyperlexia, there will be more clarification regarding the classification of hyperlexia into its component sub-groups, and then even more resources will emerge for comprehensive evaluation and then application of appropriate treatment principles to those children into whichever sub-group they belong.